George Zurcher: Prohibition advocacy and suspension from ministry (1895—1906)

 In 1895, Zurcher transitioned from advocacy for temperance to advocacy for the total prohibition on alcohol due to the lack of enforcement of the Third Plenary Council of Baltimore.
 In December he was censured by Stephen V. Ryan, second Bishop of Buffalo, for sending a letter to the Buffalo Times that attacked Jesuits in the Diocese of Buffalo claiming that they "owe more obedience to the Superior-General in Europe then to Bishop Ryan" and incorrectly asserting that beer was sold at a Jesuit school.

 His second book, Foreign Ideas in the Catholic Church in America, was released the next year.
 Zurcher argues in the book that Germans have had a negative influence on the Catholic Church in the United States.
 In particular, he focuses on Saint Vincent Archabbey which, at the time, brewed Saint Vincent Beer.
 Zurcher also argues that Catholics should be allowed to join the Protestant Sons of Temperance because "the future of the church in many cities is in doubt" if Catholic and Protestants do not work together to end the consumption of alcohol.
-Colman James Barry, a historian of the Catholic Church, criticizes Foreign Ideas as an "intemperate pamphlet" that focuses on the "Germans and their supposed efforts to divide the Church in the United States".
+Colman James Barry, a Benedictine priest and historian of the Catholic Church, criticizes Foreign Ideas as an "intemperate pamphlet" that focuses on the "Germans and their supposed efforts to divide the Church in the United States".